ugoertz/kombilo/doc/manual.rst

 Mac OS X
 --------

+*The comments below originally are copied from the manual for version 0.7.
+In principle they probably still apply, but I cannot check since I do not have a Mac.*

 Kombilo runs on Macs, and since Mac OS X is a Unix variant, most of the notes in the :ref:`install-linux` section apply to Mac OS X, as well.
 However, under some